Studio Monitors vs Headphones for Mixing

 Our recommendation

 If your room isn’t treated, start on a good pair of reference headphones – you’ll make better decisions sooner.
+Our roundup of the best headphones for mixing and mastering is a sensible place to begin.
 Add monitors (and treatment) as your space allows, then use both and reference back and forth.
 When you’re ready to set monitors up correctly, see how to position studio monitors.

 Get the studio newsletter